 Successful applicants will have an excellent Masters or equivalent degree (M.A. or German Magister with a grade of “very good” (A-) or better) in an East Asian Studies field or in a social science or humanities discipline with a focus on East Asia.

 These disciplines include all areas in which our Principal Investigators and Dissertation Advisors specialize:

 Japanese Studies, Chinese Studies, Korean Studies

 Political Science, International Relations, International Law, Public Law, Social and Cultural Anthropology, Business and Economics, History, Gender Studies, Theatre and Performance Studies, Human Geography.Please note: Dissertation topics in Linguistics, Literary studies, Education, Film, Media and/or Communication Studies cannot be supervised!

 For exceptionally talented BA students, FU Berlin offers the possibility of a “fast track” admission to PhD programs.
 To qualify for this program, BA students need to provide evidence of an exceptional academic record during the BA program with an A grade point average, two letters of recommendation from well-known scholars, and successful completion of an entrance exam as required by the statute for PhD programs at FU Berlin.

 In the application process, applicants must provide academic transcripts or other evidence of completion of regular coursework, a statement of academic interest, and two letters of recommendation.
 For all applicants, evidence of linguistic competence related to East Asia is required.

-Aside from the formal criteria listed above (relevant degree and language skills), applicants will be selected on the basis of their academic record, the letters of recommendation and the quality of their statement of academic interest.
+Aside from the formal criteria listed above (relevant degree and language skills), applicants will be selected on the basis of their academic record, their letters of recommendation, and the quality of their statement of academic interest.